 Due to differences between individual networks, national specifics and APIs used by commercial operators, the first option will not be discussed further.

 TTN community network

 |TTN community network information may not be up to date at this time.
 The article will be updated in the near future.|

-Community network represents an ideal method to get acquainted with LoRa.
-Among its main advantages are a wide user base, extensive documentation and availability of technical support provided by TTN.
+A Community network represents an ideal method to get acquainted with LoRa.
+Among its main advantages are a wide user base, extensive documentation, and the availability of technical support provided by TTN.
 Naturally, there are disadvantages as well - limited coverage that usually includes only large cities of some countries.
 In this case, all you need to do is to install one or more gateways and register them into a community network.
 The main benefit here is the server (ie. LoRaWAN network server) is provided by TTN and users don’t need to operate their own servers (virtual or physical).

 Integration of TTN into user application can be performed in several ways:

 - SDK suited for a specific programming language (such as SDK’s for Java, Python, GO, etc.).
 SDK’s also include interfacing both for a two-way data communication and for application management (adding/removing gateways or end devices),